top of page

 How It Works

-The DLP chip contains thousands of microscopic mirrors that tilt rapidly to modulate light, passing through a color wheel to display the full color spectrum on the screen.
+The DLP chip contains thousands of microscopic mirrors that tilt rapidly to modulate light.
+This light passes through a color wheel to display the full color spectrum on the screen.

 Advantages